Quantitative isoperimetry \`a la Levy-Gromov: Introduction

-We approach the proof of \eqref{main theorem intro} from the synthetic point of view of metric geometry.
-We regard an $N$-dimensional Riemannian manifold $(M,g)$ with ${\rm Ric}_g\ge (N-1)g$ as a metric measure space $(X,\sfd,\mm)$ satisfying the curvature-dimension condition $\CD(N-1,N)$ of Sturm \cite{sturm:I, sturm:II} and Lott--Villani \cite{lottvillani:metric}.
-The basic insight is that a lower bound on the Ricci curvature of a Riemannian manifold of given dimension can be equivalently formulated as a weighted convexity property of certain entropy functionals along geodesics in the space of probability measures endowed with the Wasserstein distance.
-The latter concept makes sense in the context of metric measure spaces.
-Considering this extension is natural, because the class of metric measure spaces satisfying the curvature-dimension condition $\CD(N-1,N)$ contains measured Gromov-Hausdorff limits of $N$-dimensional Riemannian manifolds with Ricci tensor bounded from below by the constant $N-1$.
-And, in turn, a sequence of such Riemannian manifolds $(M_h,g_h)$ such that the right-hand side of \eqref{main theorem intro} tends to zero as $h\to\infty$ may develop singularities and admits a limit only in the metric measured sense.
-From this point of view, round spheres are not the only equality cases in the Levy-Gromov comparison Theorem, which coincide with the whole family of the so-called {\it spherical suspensions}.
-In addition, as proved in \cite{CM1} and recalled in Theorem \ref{theorem:LGM} below, the comparison theorem holds on essentially non-branching metric measure spaces verifying the $\CD(N-1,N)$ condition with {\it any real number} $N> 1$.
+Our approach to establish \eqref{main theorem intro} is to regard an $N$-dimensional Riemannian manifold $(M,g)$ with ${\rm Ric}_g\ge (N-1)g$ as an essentially non-branching metric measure space $(X,\sfd,\mm)$ satisfying the $\CD(N-1,N)$ curvature-dimension condition, e.n.b. $\CD(N-1,N)$-space for short.
+Considering this extension is natural, because the class of e.n.b. $\CD(N-1,N)$-spaces contains measured Gromov-Hausdorff limits of $N$-dimensional Riemannian manifolds with Ricci tensor bounded from below by the constant $N-1$.
+And, in turn, a sequence of such Riemannian manifolds $(M_h,g_h)$ such that the right-hand side of \eqref{main theorem intro} tends to zero as $h\to\infty$ may develop singularities and admits a limit only in the measured Gromov-Hausdorff sense to an e.n.b. $\CD(N-1,N)$-space. \\

+In the enlarged class of e.n.b. $\CD(N-1,N)$-spaces, round spheres are not anymore the only equality cases in the Levy-Gromov comparison Theorem, which instead coincide with the whole family of the so-called {\it spherical suspensions}. \\In addition, as proved in \cite{CM1} and recalled in Theorem \ref{theorem:LGM} below, the Levy-Gromov comparison theorem holds on essentially non-branching metric measure spaces verifying the $\CD(N-1,N)$ condition with {\it any real number} $N> 1$.
 In this general setting, the comparison isoperimetric profile is the one defined by the model space

 and $|\cdot|$ denotes the Euclidean distance on $\mathbb{R}$.
 Denoting by $\cI_{N-1,N,\pi}$ the isoperimetric profile of this comparison model space, see \eqref{isoperimetric profile mms}, we notice that